Post-registration qualifications

 Where can I train?

-The following providers offer approved training courses for the contact lens specialty:
+The following education providers offer GOC approved contact lens specialty qualifications for dispensing opticians: